 My favorite exercise for the shoulder area is a shoulder or scapular squeeze.
 It’s great for the shoulders, neck, and upper back.
 This exercise is performed in real-time, so it’s easy to follow along if you want.

-Frozen shoulder, technically known as adhesive capsulitis, is a condition that causes stiffness and pain in the shoulder joint from adhesion build-up in the joint capsule.
-Stretches & exercises like these can help speed up the recovery time.
+Frozen shoulder, which is technically known as adhesive capsulitis, is a condition that causes stiffness and pain in your shoulder joint from adhesion build up.